The Three Doctors (Doctor Who): Plot

-A superluminal signal is sent to Earth, carrying with it an energy blob that seems intent on capturing the Doctor.
-The homeworld of the Time Lords is also under siege, their power being drained through a black hole.
-Trapped themselves, and desperate to send help, the Time Lords do the unthinkable, breaking the First Law of Time by recruiting a previous incarnation of the Doctor from his own past.
-As the Second Doctor cannot get along with the present Third Doctor, they attempt to retrieve the First Doctor to "keep them in order", but he is trapped in a "time eddy", unable to fully materialise, communicating through a viewscreen.
+A superluminal signal is sent to Earth, carrying with it an energy blob that seems intent on capturing the Doctor, but has already mysteriously abducted two individuals: a local game warden, and scientific researcher Dr. Tyler.
+The homeworld of the Time Lords is also under siege; they are trapped themselves, with universal energy being drained through a black hole, threatening to unravel the fabric of time and space.
+Desperate to send help, the Time Lords break the First Law of Time by recruiting a previous incarnation of the Doctor from his own past.
+As the Second Doctor and the present Third Doctor cannot cope with each other's personalities, the Time Lords attempt to retrieve the First Doctor to "keep them in order", but he is trapped in a "time eddy", unable to fully materialise, communicating through a viewscreen.
+The Doctors investigate, while UNIT headquarters faces an attack by shapeless lumpy-globule-like creatures.
+The First Doctor assists both Doctors by correctly surmising that the previously-sent energy blob is a bridge to another universe.
+The Third Doctor attempts to go alone, but Jo is abruptly abducted with him.
+The Second Doctor later allows the TARDIS with himself, the Brigadier, and Benton inside, to be taken by the blob, although this causes UNIT HQ to be stolen as well.